How to get from Oaxaca to Mexico City

 - ADO, ADO GL and ADO Platino depart from Central de Autobuses de Oaxaca in the city centre.

-- The other AU bus station is at Terminal Santa Rosa, situated some 5 km northwest of the city centre.
+- Terminal Santa Rosa, about 5 km northwest of the city centre

-The best way to get to any of the 3 bus stations is to take a taxi.
-Rates start from 50 MXN ($2.90).
-If you’re staying close to Terminal Periférico, you’ll be able to walk because it’s just 15 minutes from Oaxaca’s main square.
+The best way to reach any of these stations is by taxi, with fares starting from 50 MXN ($2.80).
+If you’re staying near Terminal Periférico, you can walk — it’s just a 15-minute stroll from Oaxaca’s main square.

 Step 2: Oaxaca to Mexico City

-The main company covering the Oaxaca-Mexico City route is Mexico’s most popular bus company, ADO.
-It offers good service and comfortable bus trips.
-Besides the main ADO buses, some of ADO’s sub-branches also operate on this route, including:
+The main bus company for the Oaxaca–Mexico City route is ADO, Mexico’s most popular bus operator.
+They offer reliable service and comfortable buses.
+Aside from their standard ADO buses, ADO’s sub-brands also operate on this route:

-- AU – the cheapest option, basic and doesn’t have a toilet on board.
+- AU – the cheapest option, but basic and doesn’t have a toilet on board.

-- ADO GL – an upgraded version of the basic ADO buses.
+- ADO GL – a step up from the standard ADO buses.

 - ADO Platino – a luxury bus offering comfortable seats, individual screens, snacks and Wi-Fi.
 It’s the most expensive, but it also gets good reviews.

 All of these buses come with AC and comfy seats.
-The ADO GL and ADO Platino buses offer additional perks like separate toilets for men and women, coffee onboard and charging ports.
+ADO GL and ADO Platino offer extra perks like separate toilets for men and women, coffee onboard and charging ports.

-We highly recommend booking your ticket at least a day before for guaranteed seats on your target travel dates — especially if you’re travelling around big holidays like Christmas, Easter and the Day of the Dead.
+Book your ticket at least a day in advance for the best chance of getting seats on your target travel dates — especially if you’re travelling around big holidays like Christmas, Easter and the Day of the Dead.

-If you prefer to buy tickets at the bus station, try your best to get there around 30 minutes prior to your desired travel time.
-Otherwise, tickets may be sold out and you’ll have to wait for the next trip.
+If you prefer to buy tickets at the bus station, it’s best to get there at least 30 minutes before your desired travel time.
+Otherwise, tickets may be sold out and you’ll have to wait for the next available bus.

 Step 3: Mexico City Bus Terminal to the City Centre

-In Mexico City, you’ll be dropped off at Terminal de Autobuses de Oriente or TAPO.
-It’s located about 10 km east of downtown Mexico City, between the city centre and the airport.
+In Mexico City, buses arrive at Terminal de Autobuses de Oriente or TAPO.
+It’s about 6 km east of downtown Mexico City, between the city centre and the airport.

-You can also get to the city centre by Metrobus for just 6 MXN ($0.30).
-You’ll need to board the Metrobus at San Lazaro Station, right in front of TAPO Bus Terminal.
-Take line #4 and you’ll reach the city centre in about 20 minutes.
+For a cheap and easy option, take the Metrobus for 6 MXN ($0.30).
+Board at San Lazaro Station, right in front of TAPO.
+Take Line #4 and you’ll reach the city centre in about 20 minutes.

 Oaxaca to Mexico City by Flight

-Taking a direct flight from Oaxaca to Mexico City is a lot quicker.
-From Oaxaca city centre to the airport takes about 30 minutes, followed by the 1-hour flight to Mexico City, and then another 45 minutes from Mexico City Airport to the centre.
-Total travel time is a little over 2 hours.
+Taking a direct flight from Oaxaca to Mexico City is the fastest option.
+Getting to the airport from Oaxaca city centre takes about 30 minutes, followed by the 1-hour flight to Mexico City, and then another 45 minutes from Mexico City Airport to the centre.
+Total travel time is around 2 hours 10 minutes.

 Step 1: City Centre to Oaxaca Airport

-All flights from Oaxaca to Mexico City depart from Oaxaca International Airport, located about 8 km south of the city.
-It takes around 25 minutes to get there by car.
+All flights from Oaxaca to Mexico City depart from Oaxaca International Airport, about 8 km south of the city.

-The fastest and most comfortable option is to take a taxi for around 250 MXN ($14.50).
+The fastest and most comfortable option is to take a taxi for around 250 MXN ($14).
+Travel time is about 25 minutes.

 Step 2: Oaxaca to Mexico City

-There are 3 airlines covering this route; AeroMexico, Viva Aerobus and Volaris.
+Three airlines cover this route: AeroMexico, Viva Aerobus and Volaris.

 Step 3: Mexico City Airport to the City Centre